Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about frugal teeth whitening.
 Although the price of professional teeth whitening has come down, it can still be outside of your budget.

 When using Crest Whitestrips (and using their $7.00 coupon, of course), don't throw away the little whitening part that doesn't peel off.
-Instead, use scissors to cut it to fit your teeth, then apply as usual.
-You can get 50% more use out of the strips this way!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.